 - Joseph Rapp, M.D.

-Professor, Surgery.
-Authored (or co-authored) 122 research publications.
+Professor, Surgery, School of Medicine.
+Authored (or co-authored) 123 research publications

 - accepting new patients